convertcom/javascript-sdk/packages/js-sdk/README.md

 const convertSDK: ConvertInterface = new ConvertSDK({
   sdkKey: 'xxx',
-  seksdkKeySecret: 'xxx', // required when using an authenticated SDK key
+  sdkKeySecret: 'xxx', // required when using an authenticated SDK key
   dataRefreshInterval: 300000, // in milliseconds (5 minutes)
   environment: 'staging' // can also be "live"; this is configured in the Convert UI.
 } as ConvertConfig);